BruceZhaoR/adv-r/Expressions.md

 #> a + 1
 ```

-(If you find yourself working with strings containing code very frequently, you should reconsider your process.
-Read the next chapter and consider if you can instead more safely generate expressions using quasiquotation.)
+If you find yourself working with strings containing code very frequently, you should reconsider your process.
+Read the Chapter \@ref(quasiquotation) and consider if you can instead more safely generate expressions using quasiquotation.

+::: base
 The base equivalent to `parse_exprs()` is `parse()`.
 It is a little harder to use because it's specialised for parsing R code stored in files.
 That means you need supply your string to the `text` argument, and you get back an expression object: